IQ404/IQ404/README.md

 ## 🔥 Here are what you might find on my Github (not much right now!)

-- *Stuffs related to my Computer Game Engineering MSc at Newcastle University:*
+- Stuffs related to my Computer Game Engineering MSc at Newcastle University:

   - I am currently writing a [ray tracer](https://github.com/IQ404/8599-ray-tracer) for my MSc module CSC8599.

   - I have done a [team project](https://github.com/blacktack2/MastersGroupProject2023) with 7 other classmates.

-  - I completed the course *CSC8503: Advanced Game Technologies* from the Newcastle Game Engineering MSc.
+  - I completed the module *CSC8503: Advanced Game Technologies* from the Newcastle Game Engineering MSc.

     [Here](https://github.com/IQ404/FinalProject-CSC8503) is the final project I did for this course.

-  - I completed the course *CSC8502: Advanced Graphics for Games* from the Newcastle Game Engineering MSc.
+  - I completed the module *CSC8502: Advanced Graphics for Games* from the Newcastle Game Engineering MSc.

     [Here](https://github.com/IQ404/FinalProject-CSC8502) is the final project I did for this course.

-  - I completed the course *CSC8501: Advanced Programming for Games* from the Newcastle Game Engineering MSc.
+  - I completed the module *CSC8501: Advanced Programming for Games* from the Newcastle Game Engineering MSc.

     [Here](https://github.com/IQ404/Coursework-CSC8501) is the code I wrote for the coursework.

-    During this course, I wrote a [binary search tree](https://github.com/IQ404/BinarySearchTree-CSC8501) and some [sorting algorithms](https://github.com/IQ404/TheFastestSorter-CSC8501).
+    During this module, I wrote a [binary search tree](https://github.com/IQ404/BinarySearchTree-CSC8501) and some [sorting algorithms](https://github.com/IQ404/TheFastestSorter-CSC8501).

 - [Here](https://github.com/IQ404/MyFirstGame) is the first game I ever made.